Jewellery Care Instructions

 - Remove jewellery when showering or bathing.
 This is particularly important when on the beach, in the sea and in chlorinated water.

 - Avoid wearing jewellery when doing physical work such as housekeeping, gardening or exercise.

-- Never expose jewellery to household cleaning products such as bleach.
+- Never expose jewellery to household cleaning products, especially bleach and highly reactive solutions.